Shelling, bureaucracy, and medicine: why the risk of drug shortages is rising in Ukraine

 • orphan (rare) diseases,

-where interruption of therapy can have critical consequences, and alternatives to drugs often simply do not exist.
+where interrupting treatment can have critical consequences, and alternatives to medications often simply do not exist.

 Experience from the start of the war

-Business reminds us that at the beginning of the full-scale invasion, Ukraine was already using simplified approaches to importing medicines.
-These allowed continuity of supply to be maintained without compromising quality and safety standards.
+The business sector notes that at the start of the full-scale invasion, Ukraine had already implemented simplified procedures for importing medicines.
+These measures ensured uninterrupted supply without compromising quality and safety standards.

-According to information from open sources, during the period when these simplifications were in effect, there were no public reports of problems with the quality of medicines that could be linked to the lack of GMP re-certification in Ukraine.
+According to information from open sources, during the period when these simplifications were in effect, there were no public reports of drug quality issues that could be attributed to the lack of GMP re-certification in Ukraine.

-In the context of European integration, the EBA proposes the recognition of GMP certificates issued by regulators in countries with strict control systems, in particular on the basis of international registries:
+In the context of European integration, the EBA proposes the recognition of GMP certificates issued by regulators in countries with strict control systems—specifically based on international registries:

 • EudraGMP,